winappsdave/winapps_challenge/README.md

 # Winapps Challenge

 ## Instructions
-This is a short 30 minute challenge consisting of a data science component and a web dev component.
+This is a short 30 minutes challenge consisting of a data science component and a web dev component.
 Please attach your responses in a separate file in the job ad.

 ---